 Corporate Tax Strategy

-This page sets out the tax strategy for the Workwell group of companies in the UK for the financial year ended 27 September 2020.
+This document sets out the tax strategy for the JSA Services group of companies in the UK for the financial year ended 30 September 2022.
 The strategy is being published in accordance with paragraph 16(2) of schedule 19 of the Finance Act 2016.

-Workwell (the “Company”) is the principal trading/holding company of the Workwell group of UK and overseas companies engaged in the provision of outsourced payroll and back-office services to employment businesses and end clients, and accountancy support to personal service companies and SMEs.
+JSA Services Limited (the “Company”) is the principal trading/holding company of the JSA group of UK and overseas companies engaged in the provision of outsourced payroll and back-office services to employment businesses and end clients; and accountancy support to personal service companies and SMEs.

 Our Tax Strategy

-Our Tax Strategy and policies require that we conduct all of our business in an honest and ethical manner whilst also complying with the spirit of UK tax law.
+Our Tax Strategy and policies require that we conduct all of our business in an honest and ethical manner whilst also complying with the spirit of UK tax law (and relevant overseas tax jurisdictions).
 Our business activities are subject to various taxes which we collect on behalf of and pay to the UK tax authorities.
 These taxes clearly contribute to the societies and communities in which we operate.